SepehrRad/SepehrRad.github.io/index.md

 ### Development of business intelligence strategies for small and medium-sized companies in the health care industry

-Bachelor thesis incorporation with Innovas GmbH
+Bachelor thesis in cooperation with Innovas GmbH

 **Project Description:** Description